Manchester Airport: History

 Construction commenced in Ringway parish on 28 November 1935 and the airport was partly operational by June 1937, with full construction completed on 25 June 1938.
-In 1938, KLM became the first airline to launch scheduled commercial flights to Manchester.
+On 27 June 1938, KLM became the first airline to launch scheduled commercial flights to Manchester.

 During the Second World War, RAF Ringway was important in military aircraft production and training parachutists.
 After the war, the base reverted to a civilian airport and gradually expanded to its present size.
 By the 1960s, Manchester was Britain's second-busiest airport (after Heathrow).

 In 1946, Air France began operations from Manchester following the commencement of peacetime passenger services from the airport, and remains the airport's longest continuous operator, celebrating 75 years of service in 2021.
 In 1953, Manchester began 24-hour operation, with the ability to handle flights during the day and night, which helped the airport handle 163,000 passengers.
 1953 also saw the start of intercontinental flights by Sabena Belgian to New York, followed closely by the launch of services to New York by BOAC.